Ray Blanchard: Teleiophilia

-Blanchard coined teleiophilia to refer to a sexual preference for adults.
-Unlike the terms referring to sexual interest in other age groups, such as pedophilia (sexual interest in prepubescent children), teleiophilia is not considered a paraphilia.
+Teleiophilia, which denotes sexual interest in adults, is not categorized as a paraphilia, in contrast to concepts like pedophilia, which involves sexual interest in prepubescent children.
 The term was formalized in order to forestall neologisms, such as "adultophilia" or "normophilia", that were occasionally used but had no precise definition.
 The term is used primarily by professional sexologists in the scientific literature.

 DSM-5 appointment

-Blanchard served on the gender dysphoria sub-working group for the DSM-IV and served as chair of the paraphilia sub-working group for the DSM-5.
-Transgender activists protested the latter appointment.
+Blanchard served on the gender dysphoria sub-working group for the DSM-IV.

+Blanchard served as chair of the paraphilia sub-working group for the DSM-5.
+Transgender activists protested the appointment for the DSM-5.
+The National LGBTQ Task Force issued a statement questioning the APA's decision to appoint Ray Blanchard and Kenneth Zucker to the DSM-5 working group for Gender and Sexual Identity Disorders, stating that, "Kenneth Zucker and Ray Blanchard are clearly out of step with the occurring shift in how doctors and other health professionals think about transgender people and gender variance."